 A: obedient and disciplined performance.

 14. Q.Para 1-5 How will Soldiers with a sense of duty perform?

-16. Q.Para 1-5 How will Professionally competent leaders will develop respect for their authority?
+16. Q.Para 1-5 How will professionally competent leaders receive respect for their authority?

-17. Q.Para 1-5 What are All commanding officers and others in authority in the Army are required to display?
+17. Q.Para 1-5 What are all commanding officers and others in authority in the Army required to display?